posener/posener.github.io/_posts/2018-08-23-go-goroutine-context-proposal.md

    and controlled by the `context.WithCancel`, `context.WithTimeout` and `context.WithDeadline` functions.

-   Adding the context to the goroutine struct introduces to the Go runtime a substantial capability.
+   Goroutine scoped context introduces to the Go runtime a substantial capability.
-   Any piece of code can now know if it should still be running.
+   Any piece of code will be able to know if it should still be running.

    Just to emphasize the strength of such a feature:
    In any piece of code, **literally anywhere**, we could write: